 Tags in Hostinger Reach help you organize your contacts and make audience segmentation more flexible and powerful.
 By assigning tags to contacts, you can later use them to build targeted segments and send more relevant campaigns.

-This article explains what tags are, how they are currently created, how they are used in segmentation, and what improvements are coming next.
+This article explains what tags are, how they are created, and how they are used in segmentation and contact management.

 What Are Tags in Hostinger Reach?